sylvainpolletvillard/pwa-workshop/3-precaching/README.md

 console.log("Promise example"); // this message is shows first because the promise is async
 ```

 Promises can be easily chained.
 The following example generates a new random number asynchronously after the first one has been generated and printed.
+[Run online](https://repl.it/@yostane/promise03)

 ```javascript
 function handleSuccess(number) {